KAIST-MIC-Lab/CONAC/README.md

 ## About this Research

-The objective of this research is to design neuro-adaptive controller using constrained optimiztion theory.
+The objective of this research is to design neuro-adaptive controller using constrained optimization theory.
 The main features are as follows.

 - Stability of controller is ensured in the sense of Lyapunov.